bastet27/THM-Advent-of-Cyber-2024/README.md

 ## About TryHackMe Advent of Cyber

 The **Advent of Cyber** is an annual event hosted by TryHackMe, designed to make learning cybersecurity accessible and enjoyable.
 Each day, participants face a new challenge, ranging from beginner-friendly tasks to intermediate exercises that simulate real-world scenarios.
 It's a great opportunity to enhance skills, learn new techniques, and celebrate the holiday season with the cybersecurity community.

-Stay tuned as I tackle each day's challenge and share the journey with detailed insights and solutions!